scala-native/scala-native/docs/user/native.md

 library is compiled using settings provided by the end user and also provided in the deployment descriptor included in the project.
 For example, if you include C++ code that uses exceptions and provide that setting, you should handle all internal exceptions within the boundaries of that code.
-A user could decide to compile their Scala Native project without using C++ exceptions and the program could crash.
+The default for the Scala Native build is compiling without using C++ exceptions so the program could crash if the module is expecting the user to handle C++ exceptions.

 *Clang command-line options tend to allow the last one specified takes effect, overriding any previous conflicting options.*